Schoolhouse at Truxton Canyon Training School: Student education

-Student Experience
+Student experience

-From the late 1800's to early 1900's Indian Boarding schools increased in size and more were needed in order to educate the Native American population, the Truxton Canyon training school was built in place of what was known as the Hackberry Day school, which it replaced.The Truxton Canyon training school was built in order to offer an education to the Native American children as well as help them assimilate to American culture through the American school system.
+From the late 1800s to early 1900s, Indian Boarding schools increased in size and more were needed in order to educate the Native American population, the Truxton Canyon training school was built in place of what was known as the Hackberry Day school, which it replaced.
+The Truxton Canyon training school was built in order to offer an education to the Native American children as well as help them assimilate to American culture through the American school system.

 Accounts given by the teachers at the time spoke of the type of care the school and students received and described it as poor.
-The early depictions of 1901 describe the first attempt at opening a school here as poor since the are received no supplies such as beds, dishes, and other important resources.
+The early depictions of 1901 describe the first attempt at opening a school here as poor since they received no supplies such as beds, dishes, and other important resources.
 Accounts also of the disease and illness that had spread through the school such as measles, smallpox, influenza, and others causing great unrest and discomfort in the students and negatively impacting their progress.

 The successful students that performed exceedingly well in their studies could be transferred to off-reservation boarding schools such as the Phoenix Indian Industrial boarding school which is located at the capital of Arizona and away from the student's home tribes.
 By placing the students away from reservations and closer to large white-populations the students could have an easier time assimilating to American culture.

 The children at the Truxton Indian school were previously sent to different schools in the surrounding areas, far from their reservation such as the Mojave school.
 After twelve of those kids were sent to a different school without the advisement of the parents and two of them died, the leaders of the Hualapai demanded a boarding school that was closer to their home.
 In an attempt to break the spirits of the children and to divide them from their cultures and families, upon arrival at the school, their hair was cut, their clothes were burned and they were given white names.
 Children were also discouraged from practicing their own religious beliefs.
 Instead they were taught about christianity, they were taught how to pray and to read the Bible.
 Despite the proximity to home, death and other abuses of the children were not avoided at the new location.
 Children, if found misbehaving, were beaten, slapped, hit with wooden paddles and even whipped to ensure that they would not act out again.
 Because of these harsh living circumstances, children would run away from the school, if found they were often punished with solitary confinement and deprivation of food and water.
 The students also participated in jobs on campus, they cleaned, they cooked and they maintained the grounds of the school, often spending more time in that labor than their studies.